TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

            technical functionality of the foreign\_selector but is useful if you want to replace it with your own implementation using a custom control (see "customControls").

+         - *headerThumbnail* (boolean) (since TYPO3 CMS 6.0) Defines whether a thumbnail should be rendered in the inline elements' header.
+This is used by the File Abstraction Layer to render a preview of the related image.

    Scope
          Display